 Create Your Own DIY Seed Bank – Bonus Giveaway

 One of the best ways to accumulate seeds for the long term is to purchase a few packets of seeds monthly over time.
 You know how I like to do things One Month at a Time, right?

-To help you get started, Mike the Gardner is offering a one year membership in the Seed of the Month Club to one Backdoor Survival reader.
-If you don’t know how the Seed of the Month Club works, here it is in a nutshell.
+To help you get started, Mike the Gardner is offering a one year membership in the Seeds of the Month Club to one Backdoor Survival reader.
+If you don’t know how the Seeds of the Month Club works, here it is in a nutshell.

 Once a month, you are sent packets of seeds.
 These seeds are fresh and can be used in your garden now or saved for the long term.

 I asked Mike a few questions:

 1. Are the seeds you send out growing-zone specific?
 In other words, if someone lives in zone 8, they will be sent seeds will grow in that particular zone?

 Yes the seeds are zone specific with an occasional variety thrown in to stretch your gardening knowledge.